triplecanopy/b-ber/packages/b-ber-shapes-sequences/README.md

 # `@canopycanopycanopy/b-ber-shapes-sequences`

-The `b-ber-shapes-sequences` package contains sequential lists of tasks for each of **b-ber**'s builds.
+The `b-ber-shapes-sequences` package contains sequential lists of tasks for each of b-ber's builds.

 ## Install

 ```
-npm i -g @canopycanopycanopy/b-ber-shapes-sequences
+$ npm i -g @canopycanopycanopy/b-ber-shapes-sequences
 ```